open-physiology/open-physiology-viewer/manual/overview.md

 * a header and a footer with relevant project information,
 * a toolbar that allows the user to import, edit, preview and export the data model,
 * the integrated JSON editor to overview, analyze and modify the chosen data model.

+Sample ApiNATOMY models, including test models used in this documentation, can be found in the project's [repository at GitHub](https://github.com/open-physiology/open-physiology-viewer/tree/master/test/data).